MicrosoftDocs/azure-docs/articles/cosmos-db/table/quickstart-python.md

 :::image type="content" source="./media/quickstart-python/table-api-app-insert-expandable-entity-480px.png" alt-text="A screenshot of the application showing the dialog box used to insert data using an object with custom fields." lightbox="./media/quickstart-python/table-api-app-insert-expandable-entity.png":::

 Use the **Insert Sample Data** button to load some sample data into your Azure Cosmos DB Table.
+Note that:

-For the `1-starter-app` sample, you'll need to at least complete the code for the `submit_transaction` function.
-See `2-complete-app` if you need to see the completed code.
-The *.env* variable `project_root_path` depends on where you run the application.
+* For the `1-starter-app` sample, you'll need to at least complete the code for the `submit_transaction` function.

+* The *.env* variable `project_root_path` depends on where you run the application.
 For example, if you are running the application from `1-starter-app` or `2-completed-app` folder, you can set `project_root_path` to "" (blank).

 :::image type="content" source="./media/quickstart-python/table-api-app-sample-data-insert-480px.png" alt-text="A screenshot of the application showing the location of the sample data insert button." lightbox="./media/quickstart-python/table-api-app-sample-data-insert.png":::